rafaqz/Nested.jl/README.md

 Nested provides an abstraction for developing `@generated` type-stable functions that manipulate nested data.

+Nested does not currently deconstruct arrays, as these are more difficult to handle at compile time than stucts and tuples.

 This tool is aimed at package developers and provides no user facing functionality.

 See [Flatten.jl](https://github.com/rafaqz/Flatten.jl) for an implementation.